Back to Countries

 Destination Thailand Visa (DTV)

-5-year multi-entry visa for remote workers, freelancers, and those engaging in Thai soft-power activities (Muay Thai, Thai cooking, medical treatment).
-Allows stays up to 180 days per entry, extendable once for another 180 days.
+5-year multiple-entry visa launched 15 July 2024 for remote workers/freelancers ('Workcation'), participants in Thai soft-power activities (e.g., Muay Thai, cooking, medical treatment), and dependents.
+Allows up to 180 days per entry, extendable once in-country for another 180 days.
+Requires proof of 500,000 THB (~$14,000) in funds (seasoning of 3–6 months varies by consulate).
+Cannot work for a Thai employer.

 DIGITAL NOMAD